lmantill/lmantill.github.io/_publications/2015-06-03-paper-title-number-2.md

 ---
-title: "Optical Absorption and Magnetic Field Effect Based Imaging of Transient Radicals"
+title: "2.
+Optical Absorption and Magnetic Field Effect Based Imaging of Transient Radicals"
 collection: publications
 permalink: /publication/2015-06-03-paper-title-number-2
 excerpt: "Imaging radicals: Direct spatial imaging of photochemically generated transient radicals with high sensitivity and sub-micrometer resolution is demonstrated for the photoexcited electron transfer reaction of flavin adenine dinucleotide along with selective imaging of magnetic field sensitive spin-correlated radical pairs.
 A low field effect on this photoreaction is clearly resolved with important implications for biological magnetoreception.<br/><img src='/images/mcontent.jpg'>"